 In 2004-05, Kelly served as academic counselor for student-athletes at Vanderbilt, where she worked closely with the football and men’s basketball programs.

 Kelly is a 2000 graduate of Saint Joseph’s, where she captained the track and field team and earned an NCAA Postgraduate Scholarship based on her contributions both on the track and in the classroom.
 She later spent three seasons as an assistant track and field coach at Saint Joe’s while also teaching sixth-grade social studies and science at the Waldron Mercy Academy in Merion, Pa.

 In 2005, Kelly received her master’s of education degree in sport and recreation administration from Temple University.

-Kelly is a member of the National Association of Collegiate Women’s Athletic Administrators (NACWAA) and the National Leadership Institute for Ethnic and Minority Females.
+Kelly is a member of the Women Leaders in College Sports and a graduate of the NCAA Leadership Institute for Ethnic and Minority Females.

 Kelly and her husband, Kevin, assistant track and field coach at Penn State University, reside in Lewisburg with their two young children, Gregory and Kennedy.